emiliolr/life-hunting/README.md

-# life-hunting

-All code for my AI4ER MRes project with Andrew Balmford and Tom Swinfield at the University of Cambridge.

-# AI4ER MRes Project 2024
+# AI4ER MRes Project 2024 - "Quantifying Species-Specific Abundance Responses to Hunting Pressure"

 ## Project Description

-**Add project description!**
+In this project, I present a comprehensive assessment of approaches for predicting how local species abundance will respond to hunting pressure.
+In particular, I reproduced the previous state-of-the art (a mixed-effects generalised linear hurdle model), thoroughly tested (nonlinear) predictive methods through application of automated machine learning, experimented with embeddings from pre-trained deep learning models as a supplement to existing spatial and species predictors, and closely inspected spatial and taxonomic generalisability using cross-validation.
+I found that nonlinear hurdle models tend to outperform the existing mixed-effects linear hurdle model baseline, especially when random effects are excluded during prediction.
+Deep learning embeddings were largely unhelpful as supplemental predictors, but could be used to reliably predict hunting pressure when used on their own in conjunction with the nonlinear hurdle model.
+Finally, spatial and taxonomic generalisation remained very difficult for all models tested, but improved in the presence of more training data.
+Through this work, I advance the state-of-the-art for this task and provide well-documented, reproducible code to support further predictive benchmarking for this task.

-This work was carried out as part of the [Artificial Intelligence for Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/) (AI4ER) Centre for Doctoral Training Guided Team Challenge (GTC), which ran from November, 2023 to March, 2024.
+This work was carried out as my Master of Research (MRes) project for the [Artificial Intelligence for Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/) Centre for Doctoral Training (AI4ER CDT).
+Please see my full report **(ADD REPORT PDF)** for further details on the methodology and results.

 ## Documentation

+For a high-level overview of the structure of the repository, please see DOCUMENTATION.md **(ADD THIS FILE)**; this file covers local setup for the repository, contains a description of the uses of each script or notebook, and details the relevant notebook to use to reproduce figures from the report.

+Each file is thoroughly documented and should be relatively self-explanatory.
+Python notebooks (`*.ipynb`) include markdown cells with headers describing each section's functionality and are relatively well commented.
+Python files (`*.py`) contain substantial documentation in the form of function docstrings; each function includes a short description of the implemented functionality and explanation of all function parameters/returns.

 -----

 ## Acknowledgements

-We would like to thank our faculty supervisors--Ali Mashayek, Laura Cimoli, and Alberto Naveira Garabato--as well as our project mentors--Josh Lanham and Kate Oglethorpe.
-Their guidance throughout was instrumental in our success as a team.
-We would also like to thank the AI4ER support staff--Annabelle Scott and Adriana Dote--for their help navigating the complex logistics of the GTC.
+I would like to thank my supervisors, Tom Swinfield and Andrew Balmford, for their guidance and insights throughout the project.
+I would also like to thank the AI4ER support staff, Annabelle Scott and Adriana Dote, for keeping the CDT running smoothly and for their support throughout the MRes year.

 -----

 ## License and Citation

-If you use the code in this repository, please consider citing it--see the [`citation.cff`](citation.cff) file or use the "Cite this repository" function on the right sidebar.
-All code is under the MIT license--see the [`LICENSE`](LICENSE) file.
+If you use the code in this repository, please consider citing it; see the [`citation.cff`](citation.cff) file or use the "Cite this repository" function on the right sidebar.
+All code is under the MIT license; see the [`LICENSE`](LICENSE) for further details.

 -----